brayanmichel46/ingles/tips.md

 **Pronunciación:** `descartar` _rule in out_ _dont rule out_ _are you rule in out_ _rule him out_ _i rule did out_
 **Bonus: get rid of** `deshacerse de` _why dont you get rid of that_ _come, get rid him of_ _i have never gotten rid of that_ **Bonus 2: throw away** `tirar a la basura para siempre` _stop play with that or else i throw away, you hear me_

+## ANY DIFFERENCES BETWEEN BRITHIS AND AMERICAN ENGLISH